vil/H4X-Tools/CONTRIBUTING.md

 ## Submitting changes

 After you have forked the project and done your changes.
-Open an pull request and tell what you have changed, improved or added.
+Open a pull request and tell what you have changed, improved or added.

 Also avoid using AI, human written code is always better.